Funding the Modern Law Firm: From Bank Loans to New Capital Strategies

 Sustainable growth requires visibility into cash flow, profitability and performance.
 A few core management tools firms should utilize are:

-These are not just paperwork formalities; they are essential operational safeguards.
+These are not just paperwork formalities but have become essential operational safeguards.
 Firms that establish solid financial reporting practices make better investment decisions, negotiate more effectively with lenders and investors, and reduce the risk of needing to borrow funds reactively.

 Strong financial management also improves access to capital.
 Clear data and planning typically lead to more favorable underwriting outcomes, greater flexibility and better pricing, regardless of funding source.